basho/basho_docs/source/languages/en/riakcs/cookbooks/MDC-Overview.md

 #### Fullsync Mode

-In a fullsync operation, objects are replicated from a primary Riak CS implementation to a secondary site on a configurable interval&mdash;the default is 6 hours.
+In a fullsync operation, objects are replicated from a primary Riak CS implementation to a secondary site on a configurable interval---the default is 6 hours.
 In fullsync replication, each cluster computes a hash for each key’s block value.
 Key/block pairs are compared, and the primary site streams any missing blocks or updates needed to the secondary site.

 #### Realtime Mode